 Without doubt, the aerial footage from a 4k drone is without doubt just stunning.
 These 4k drones high lighted in this post are all equipped with ultra high definition video cameras and are all capturing spectacular videos.

 All of the 4k drones featured below have advanced features such as precision stabilization along with autonomous flight modes such as follow me, orbit, waypoints and active tracking to make filming easier.
 There are also a number of 4k drones with obstacle detection and collision avoidance.

 4k video recording cameras on drones is becoming the standard entry point for professional aerial filming.
 In 2016, we started to see the first of the 4k drone cameras coming to the market.
-2017 produced a number of 4k video recording drones.
+2017 and 2018 produced a number of 4k video recording drones.
 Now, in 2019, we have many drones with 4k cameras including the latest DJI Mavic 2 Pro and Zoom drones.

 4K Drone Video Technology